-Cost-of-Service
+2. Cost-of-Service

 - a.
 An embedded cost-of-service study will be the basis for allocating the cost of providing electricity to the rate classes.
-Below are listed the only exceptions to cost-of-service principles that will be considered in the rate-making process: - A modified electric rate will be considered to help lowincome senior or low-income disabled electric customers pay their bills. - 2.
-A rate surcharge may be considered for new construction and conversions not conforming to existing model conservation standards. - b.
-Resource cost classifications between demand and energy will be reflected in the rates in the following ways: - 1.
-Energy and demand classification factors for Tacoma's existing hydro resources will be determined by operating characteristics of the resources. - 2.
-Power purchases from the Bonneville Power Administration (BPA) will be classified between demand and energy in the same manner as purchased. - Demand and energy classification will reflect the incremental value to the Utility at the time of purchase of all new resources and existing resources not covered in 1 or 2 above. - c.
-Resource cost of supplying new large single loads.
+Below are listed the only exceptions to cost-of-service principles that will be considered in the rate-making process: - A modified electric rate will be considered to help lowincome senior or low-income disabled electric customers pay their bills.

-Rates for new or additional large single loads of 10 average MW or more within a twelve-month period will be designated to recover up to the full additional BPA charges or other power suppliers for that incremental load plus applicable transmission, distribution and customer charges.
+- 2. A rate surcharge may be considered for new construction and conversions not conforming to existing model conservation standards. - b.
+Resource cost classifications between demand and energy will be reflected in the rates in the following ways: - Energy and demand classification factors for Tacoma's existing hydro resources will be determined by operating characteristics of the resources. - 2.
+Power purchases from the Bonneville Power Administration (BPA) will be classified between demand and energy based on the new resource rate for BPA. - Demand and energy classification will reflect the incremental value to the Utility at the time of purchase of all new resources and existing resources not covered in 1 or 2 above. - c.
+Rates for New Large Loads - A New Large Load is a new or expanding existing load greater than 8 MW but less than 20 MW within a twelvemonth period.
+Rates for new or expanding existing loads greater than 20 MW within a twelve-month period require a negotiated contract to be approved by the Public Utility Board. - 2.
+The execution of a written power service contract with Tacoma Power is required for service under the New Large Load designation. - 3.
+Rates for a New Large Load will be based on: - a.
+The energy, demand, delivery, customer, and other charges of Tacoma Power's Contract Power (CP) rate, or its successor rate, plus - a marginal cost adder of 15 percent that will be effective for a period of ten consecutive years from the beginning of service.
+After ten consecutive years of service, the New Large Load will become